IRISH FUNERALS, BASIC INFORMATION & FUNERAL RELATED WORDS & TERMS

 LEGACY FUNERAL DIRECTORS – ONLINE AND ON YOUR SIDE.

+If you are new to Ireland, this might be helpful Useful information about Irish funerals in Dublin and elsewhere in Ireland compiled by Legacy Online Funerals.
 Helpful if you are dealing with bereavement in Dublin or anywhere in Ireland, and were born and raised in another country with a different culture.

 In Ireland the Funeral Director will help you with ALL funeral questions about:

+What needs to happen after bereavement – documents, letters, identification.
+Legal and medical forms that need attention for funeral plans.
+Burial or Cremation questions, or moving your deceased relative from hospital to funeral home.
 Cremations Forms – ask your Legacy Funeral Director.
 Cremation Forms are very important, to be signed by

-Hospital doctor or GP,
+- Hospital doctor or GP,

-Executor or Next-of-kin organising the funeral,
+- Executor or Next-of-kin organising the funeral,

-The Funeral Director.
+- The Funeral Director.
 (The Funeral Director will help you with all this, at no extra cost.)

+The Funeral Director will help if you have questions about Repatriation – about moving your dear deceased relative from one country to another.
 You are not alone, you can ask your Legacy Funeral Director all your important questions, whether that’s how to have your own kind of funeral in a different culture here in Ireland, or whether you wish to have the funeral in another country.

 DEFINITIONS OF DIFFERENT WORDS AND FUNERAL TERMS USED IN IRELAND.